 Executive Director of SERAC-Bangladesh SM Shaikat Moderated this meeting.
 Additional Secretary of the Ministry of Local Government, Rural Development and Cooperatives, Mustakim Billah Faruqui, Strategic Planner and Head of RCO Office of the UN Resident Coordinator in Bangladesh Subhra Bhattacharjee, and Professor Bashir Ahmed from the Department of Government & Politics of Jahangirnagar University attended as guests, while others including Govt. and Non-Govt.
 Officials, Civil Society Representatives, and Journalists.
-Also virtually attendees including 4 city corporation CEOs, Urban Planners, Douglas Ragan, program management officer of UN-Habitat, Olga Tsaplina, program officer of UN-Habitat and taskforce members of the urban youth councils.
+Also virtual attendees included 4 city corporation CEOs, Urban Planners, Douglas Ragan, program management officer of UN-Habitat, Olga Tsaplina, program officer of UN-Habitat, and taskforce members of the urban youth councils.

 At the event, Professor Dr. Bashir Ahmed mentioned that the Urban Youth Council initiative undertaken by SERAC-Bangladesh is highly commendable.
 It would also be very helpful if such a specific guideline could be adapted at the national level.
 However, the guidelines could vary according to the city.
 We have seen this in Europe but not in South Asia.